cop9797/Anime-Trivia/README.md

 Anime: Question`Answer

-Limit 50 questions max per anime goes down by popularity.
+Limit 50 questions max per anime goes down by popularity and length per season.

 Will not release until 258+ questions are added to this repository.